xyproto/algernon/README.md

 // Output a message and set a HTTP status code. error(string, number)

 // Return the directory where the script is running.
-If a filename is given (optional), then the path to where the script is running, joined with a path separator and the given filename, is returned. scriptdir([string]) -> string
+If a filename (optional) is given, then the path to where the script is running, joined with a path separator and the given filename, is returned. scriptdir([string]) -> string

 // Return the directory where the server is running.
-If a filename is given (optional), then the path to where the server is running, joined with a path separator and the given filename, is returned. serverdir([string]) -> string
+If a filename (optional) is given, then the path to where the server is running, joined with a path separator and the given filename, is returned. serverdir([string]) -> string

 // Serve a file that exists in the same directory as the script.